jyeshe/snowflexid/README.md

 Generator of Snowflake ID which is smaller and faster than UUID (but not random).

-It's ordered by timestamp after Elixir time (epoch since 2011-01-09) and avoid colissions in cluster based on process generator id which here is called node id.
+It's ordered by timestamp after Elixir time (epoch since 2011-01-09) and avoid colissions in cluster based on process generator id which is here called by node id.

 The ID is an integer that fits into a PostgreSQL biginit and it's composed by:
   41 bits of timestamp with millisecond precision, using a custom epoch.